How To Apply (Step By Step)

 The GRE is NOT required for admission; however, if a student does not have a grade point average (GPA) of 3.0 or higher in the last 60 hours of work attempted at the undergraduate level, the applicant can submit his/her score on the Graduate Record Exam to be considered (only GRE scores from within the last 5 years will be accepted).
 A GRE score of over 300 may help the applicant's prospects for acceptance.

 Step 2: Send Your Transcripts

-Request that two official transcripts from the Registrar of each college or university you have attended (except FAU) be sent directly to the Graduate College.
+Request that one official transcript from the Registrar of each college or university you have attended (except FAU) be sent directly to the Graduate College.
 This can be done electronically or by mail.

 777 Glades Road